Lidzbark Warmiński – Bishop’s Castle

 History

-In 1442, a fire broke out in the castle, which destroyed the roofs over all the wings and ravaged the interior.
-The sloping roof truss ruined all the vaults above the first floor, and in places where the gables collapsed, also vaults over the ground floor and basements.
-The reconstruction and removal of the effects of the fire were used to functional modernization of the castle, resigning from the conventual arrangement of interiors for the benefit of the castle being a bishop’s residence and the center of the diocese.
-This especially affected the increase in the number of representative rooms, which occupied the southern, eastern and western wings of the first floor, and forced the transfer of the bishop’s chambers to the northern wing.
-The castle was also covered with new roofs enriched with corner turrets, instead of Gothic gables.
+In 1442, a fire broke out in the castle, which destroyed the roofs over all wings and devastated the interior.
+The collapsing roof truss destroyed all the vaults above the first floor, and in places where the gables collapsed, also the vaults above the ground floor and basements.
+The reconstruction and removal of the effects of the fire were used to functionally modernize the castle.
+The commandry interior layout was abandoned in favor of the castle being the episcopal residence and the center of the diocese.
+This resulted in an increased number of representative rooms, which occupied the southern, eastern and western wings of the first floor and forced the bishop’s chambers to be moved to the northern wing.
+The castle was also covered with new roofs enriched with corner turrets instead of Gothic gables.

 Architecture